-The DevOps Secrets Safe CLI, ssrun, is a Python package that wraps functionality exposed by the DevOps Secrets Safe API into a convenient tool that is used to interact with the system.
+The DevOps Secrets Safe Command Line Interface (CLI), ssrun, is a Python package that wraps functionality exposed by the DevOps Secrets Safe API into a convenient client that is used to interact with the system.

-The DevOps Secrets Safe CLI should run on any major platforms supported by Python and which have Python 3.5 and pip3 or above available.
+The DevOps Secrets Safe CLI is designed to run on any major platform supported by Python and that has Python 3.6 and pip3 or above available.

-The DevOps Secrets Safe CLI package, titled secretssafe, is installed and managed on a client machine by the Python package manager pip through a BeyondTrust supplied .whl file that is located in the CommandLineInterface directory of the extracted archive.
+The DevOps Secrets Safe CLI package, secretssafe, is installed and managed on a client machine by the Python package manager pip, through a WHL file supplied by BeyondTrust, and is located in the CommandLineInterface directory of the extracted archive.

 Execute the following when running in a virtual environment: